SanjeevaRDodlapati/work_plan/work_log.md

 ### 27 Feb 2020
 To DO:
-  1. Collect gradients for CpG.Net
+  1. wrote code for class weights (calculated batchwise)
-  2. Make changes and run deepcpg.DNA